postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > If you are invited to a new team and you are the last member in your current team, all team data will be transferred to your personal default workspace.

-## Usage limit

-You can check your usage limits within Postman.
-Free users can select the drop-down menu to the right of **Upgrade** in the app.
-Paid users can access the menu by selecting a team name.
+## Team usage limits

-The usage menu allows you to review limits for APIs, shared requests and history, mocks, monitors, and public documentation.
-Select **Resource Usage** to view your usage period.
+The Postman usage menu allows you to review your team's limits for APIs, shared requests and history, mocks, monitors, and public documentation.

+* Free users: Next to your avatar, select the menu to the right of **Upgrade**.
+* Paid users: Next to your avatar, select **Team**.

+For more details and to view your usage period, select **Resource Usage**.

 [![usage info](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.38.16%20PM.png)](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.38.16%20PM.png)

+### Recovering your archived collections

 If your free team's collaboration exceeds usage limits, Postman will archive collections to bring your team within usage limits.
 Collections that have gone the longest without being revised will be archived first, based on the last edit date.

-### How archiving works

-Postman archives collections when a free team's collaboration exceeds usage limits.
-Archived collections cannot be collaborated on, however they are still accessible to users.
-You will receive an in-app notification when a collection is archived.

-Postman chooses which collection(s) to archive based on last edit date.
-The collections that have gone the longest without a revision will be archived in order to bring your team within usage limits.

 Postman indicates the number of archived collections at the bottom of the left sidebar.

 [![archived message](https://assets.postman.com/postman-docs/ArchiveMsg2.png)](https://assets.postman.com/postman-docs/ArchiveMsg2.png)

-### Recovering your archived collections

 To recover archived collections, select **Archived Collections**.

 You will then be directed to your dashboard.
 Select **Download your data** > **Request data export** > **Request an archive**.

 [![export data1](https://assets.postman.com/postman-docs/Recovering_ArchivedCol1.png)](https://assets.postman.com/postman-docs/Recovering_ArchivedCol1.png)

-You will then be able to select **Download** to retrieve your archived data.
+Select **Download** to retrieve your archived data.

 [![Download Data](https://assets.postman.com/postman-docs/Download_Data1.png)](https://assets.postman.com/postman-docs/Download_Data1.png)

-> The `archive.json` inside the downloaded ZIP archive is not a Postman collection that can be imported; it is simply an index of files present in the archive.
+> The `archive.json` inside the downloaded ZIP archive is not a Postman collection that can be imported.
+Instead, it is an index of files present in the archive.
 A collections folder contains all the files that can be imported.

 Alternatively, you can download your archived data directly within Postman.
 To learn how, refer to [Settings](/docs/getting-started/settings/).